 GitHub Actions as the runtime, not a server

-Running a cron job on a server would require provisioning, maintaining, and paying for infrastructure that does nothing most of the time.
 GitHub Actions gives a free hosted runner that executes on schedule with zero infrastructure management.
-The 3-minute minimum cron interval on GitHub Actions was the deciding factor: frequent enough to feel real-time without needing a persistent process.
+The 3-minute minimum cron interval was the deciding factor: frequent enough to feel real-time without needing a persistent process.

 State in the repository rather than a database